 2) Dolores, our central host, has a larger story arc where she appears to be experiencing a slow awakening – an enlightenment, perhaps – as she remembers more of the past and knows more about what kind of place Westworld is beneath all the veneer.

-She hasn’t hit the nail of the head just yet, but she has begun to not only question her reality and her place in it (she tells her lover Teddy that she feels called for something greater, and possibly further away).
+Dolores hasn’t hit the nail of the head just yet, but she has begun to question her reality and her place in it (she tells her lover Teddy that she feels called for something greater, and possibly further away).

-If the narrative goes according to plan, one can assume that knowledge (once she acquires more of it) will completely change her worldview and in essence “wake her up” from this nightmare.
+If the narrative goes according to the way I see it, one can assume that knowledge (once she acquires more of it) will completely change her worldview and in essence “wake her up” from this nightmare.

 Plus let’s not forget that shots of her opening her eyes are a recurring visual motif in the series – which mirrors the common Gnostic trope of awakening to the “truth”.

 3) Maeve (the head mistress at the bar) also appears to be going on a similar journey to that of Dolores.
 With each passing episode, she seems to have more and more flashbacks.
 By the end of episode four, she discovers a truth that lets her know none of her world is as real as she thought it was.